klimbeta/klimbeta/docs/reference/Route/RouteDifficulty/Overview.md

 RouteRIC.Continuum
 - RouteComplexity.Low (R.C-)
-    - LadderRoute is Route.Complexity.Low (Route.C-) since all LoadingSurfaces are clearly visible and it’s clear how to Grip them.
+    - LadderRoute is Route.Complexity.Low (Route.C-) since all RouteSurfaces are clearly visible and it’s clear how to Grip them.
     - MovementClimbing is all about creating ComplexMovement on SimpleRoutes.

 - RouteIntensity.High (R.C+)
-    - A LadderRoute can have HighIntensityMovements if you don’t use all the LoadingSurfaces.
+    - A LadderRoute can have HighIntensityMovements if you don’t use all the RouteSurfaces.
     - SkipHold